vectorgrp/sil-kit/docs/api/can.rst

       [](ICanController*, const can::CanTransmitAcknowledge& ack) {};
   canController->RegisterTransmitStatusHandler(messageStatusHandler);

-The CanTransmitAcknowledge received in the MessageStatusHandler will always have the value :cpp:enumerator:`Transmitted<ib::sim::can::Transmitted>` in a simple simulation without VIBE NetworkSimulator, which indicates a successful transmission.
+The :cpp:class:`CanTransmitAcknowledge<ib::sim::can::CanTransmitAcknowledge>` received in the MessageStatusHandler will always have the value
+:cpp:enumerator:`Transmitted<ib::sim::can::Transmitted>` in a simple simulation without VIBE NetworkSimulator, which indicates a successful transmission.
 If the VIBE NetworkSimulator is used, it is possible that the transmit queue overflows causing the handler to be called with :cpp:enumerator:`TransmitQueueFull<ib::sim::can::TransmitQueueFull>` signaling a transmission failure.

-!!!
 Receiving CAN Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To receive data from other CAN controller, a ReceiveMessageHandler must be
+To receive data from other CAN controllers, a ReceiveMessageHandler must be
 registered, which is called by the CAN controller whenever a CAN message is received::

   // Register ReceiveMessageHandler to receive CAN messages from other CAN controller.